marbetschar/marco.betschart.name/areas/README.md

 ---
-description: "a sphere of activity with a standard to be maintained over time."
+description: "an area of responsibility is a sphere of activity with a standard to be maintained over time."
 ---

-# Areas
+# My Areas

 An area does not have a specific goal, nor does it have a deadline.
 The characteristics are: